Avi7877489/Collage-Management-System-PHP/readme.txt

-How to run the Student Management Project using PHP and MySQL
+How to run the Collage Management Project using PHP and MySQL

 1. Download the project zip file